 photography by: maheva bagard laursen

-Forming a natural border between Suriname and French Guyana, the Marowijne River both separates and connects the two nations, acting as barrier for crossing while utilized as the main artery for transporting goods and people between them.
+Marking the border between Suriname and French Guyana, the Marowijne River both separates and connects the two nations, acting as both a barrier to crossing and a vital artery for transporting goods and people between the two nations.

-Nestled along its bank on the Surinamese side is Albina, a town serving as a gateway to French Guyana and Galibi Nature Reserve.
-A frequent ferry service connects the town with Saint Laurent du Maroni in French Guyana, a city located just in front of Albina, on the eastern bank of the Marowijne River.
+Along its banks on the Surinamese side sits Albina, a town that acts as a gateway to French Guiana and the Galibi Nature Reserve.
+A frequent ferry service links Albina with Saint Laurent du Maroni in French Guiana, located directly across the Marowijne River on its eastern bank.

-Due to the presence of relatively large population centers on both sides of the river, a hectic and interesting border economy was developed at the town’s riverside, where dozen of small boats park along it and fishermen selling fresh and dried fish.
+With significant population centers on both sides of the river, a bustling border economy has emerged along the town’s riverside.
+Here, dozens of small boats are moored, and local fishermen sell fresh and dried fish.

-Unfortunately, most of Albina was destroyed during riots and political turmoil at the 1980’s and 1990’s, so don’t expect to find here marvelous colonial architecture like in Paramaribo, nevertheless, the town is charming despite the lack of tourist oriented sites and can be a pleasant stopover on the way to Galibi Reserve or French Guyana.
+Unfortunately, much of Albina was ravaged during riots and political turmoil in the 1980’s and 1990’s.
+Therefore, don’t expect to find here lavish colonial buildings like in Paramaribo.
+However, the town still retains its charm despite the lack of tourist attractions, and offers as a pleasant stopover on the route to Galibi Reserve or French Guiana.

 Albina riverfront